My Hollywood Star

-Here are some other ways big names got their foot (feet?) in the door.
+Here are some other ways big names got their foot (feet?) in the door in Hollywood or any show business town.
 No two celebrities made it the same way unless maybe they were twins.
 Here are some things to think about as you begin your career.

 Makin' It in Martial arts